 Build with Azure container in Azure

-Make sure you update the Jenkins DNS name in Managed Jenkins -> Configure System -> Administrative monitors configuration -> Jenkins URL.
+In Managed Jenkins -> Configure System -> Administrative monitors configuration -> Jenkins URL, make sure to update the Jenkins DNS name.
 Otherwise, the agent won’t be able to connect with the master.

 Make sure you add a corresponding inbound security rule for the Jenkins master.
 In Azure, you add the rule in the Network Security Group for the Jenkins master: